FelixAugenstein/cloud-pak-for-data-tutorial-part-ii/README.md

 ## Deploy and test the model using Watson Machine Learning service

-Using the Machine Learning service of Watson Studio, you can deploy your model in three different ways: as a web service, as a batch program, or as a real-time streaming prediction.
-In this tutorial, we deploy it as a web service and then test it interactively.
+We can save as a Watson Machine Learning model asset that we can test with new data and deploy to generate predictions, or as a Notebook if we want to view the code that created this model pipeline or interact with with the model programatically.

-First, you must save the model.
+Now, you must save the model.

 1. For the highest rated pipeline, click Save as.
 2. Keep the default choice to safe the model and the default name, and click Save.